 - Physical Parameters: hardness, pH, turbidity

 Where we excel

-In 2016, EPCOR was recognized with 21 AZ Water Awards for our commitment to quality and safety, and in 2014 our Anthem Water Treatment Facility was recognized with the coveted Director's Award of Recognition from the Safe Drinking Water Partnership, a joint program of the U.S. Environmental Protection Agency and the American Water Works Association.
+In 2017, we were recognized with 17 AZ Water Awards for our commitment to quality and safety, and in 2014 our Anthem Water Treatment Facility was recognized with the coveted Director's Award of Recognition from the Safe Drinking Water Partnership, a joint program of the U.S. Environmental Protection Agency and the American Water Works Association.

 What about Chromium-6?

 Chromium is an odorless and tasteless metallic element that is found naturally in rocks, plants, soil, volcanic dust, humans and animals.
 The most common forms of chromium that occur in natural waters in the environment are trivalent chromium (chromium-3) and hexavalent chromium (chromium-6).
 In the southwestern United States, chromium naturally occurs from the erosion of geologic deposits.

 The Safe Drinking Water Act requires EPA to determine the level of contaminants in drinking water at which no adverse health effects are likely to occur.
 The current drinking water maximum contaminant level (MCL) for Total Chromium at 0.1 milligrams per liter (mg/L) or 100 parts per billion (ppb).